 “At Little Hearts Learning, we believe providing equal education opportunities to young children contributes to breaking the cycle of poverty.”

 Eliza Taylor, Board President

-Our hard work doesn’t stop there, LHL is always searching to extend our reach to those underserved.
-Branching out to lend a helping hand to ensure the younger generation receive an education no matter their race, gender or socioeconomic background.
+Our hard work doesn’t stop there.
+LHL is always searching to extend our reach to ensure the younger generation receive an education no matter their race, gender, or socioeconomic background.

 From humble beginnings, LHL has gone from strength to strength and will continue to do so with each passing day.
-Eagerly striving to make a positive impact to those most needy.
-By engaging young minds, empowering the communities we serve and inspiring the next generation, LHL is committed to making its vision a reality.
+We are eagerly striving to make a positive impact to those most needy.
+By engaging young minds, empowering the communities we serve, and inspiring the next generation, LHL is committed to making its vision a reality.

 Little Hearts Learning is the embodiment of how one simple idea “Equal education for all” can unify a collective into action and ignite change for a better world.
 If you believe in equal education and have a desire to create a brighter future for those in underserved communities, we’ve got more to share.

 We provide aid through educational services, school infrastructure, food and shelter programs, and medical resources in order to break the poverty cycle in the communities we serve.

 and communities thrive

 Through integrity we remain accountable to those we serve.